DeannaCarina/HarryPotterQuiz/README.md

 <a href="#Contents">Back to the top.</a>

 ### Peer Review
+As a students of Code Instutute we have Slack as a resource to help and compliment our learning.
+We are able to post our web pages and GitHub repositories for other students to review.
+I would like to thank SuzyBee, John R and SimonV_alumni for taking the time to look at my website and for pointing out some of my mistakes and offering guidance and suggestions to improve the website.
+All problems identified by my peers were rectified straight away.

 ### Development Problems
+Due to the limitations of my own knowledge and coding ability, I found it quite difficult to make some of my ideas a reality - as identified in 'features left to implement' there were things that I would have implemented but my coding knowledge just wasn't high enough.
+Thoughout the development process, my lack of knowledge and (to a point) my lack of confidence meant that some of the ways I have written the code haven't been ideal.
+You will be able to see that I have eight separate JavaScript files - this is obviously not following the 'don't repeat yourself' principle and so is not industry standard, however I really struggled to condense my code and have it all work from a single JavaScript file.
+Please see 'bugs (and their fixes)' for more details on problems that occured during development.

 ### Accessibility

 ### Performance Testing
 Below is the report generated from lighthouse via Chrome DevTools for the desktop website, I am extremely happy with this result, and don't feel I need to make any changes.
 <br><br><img src="assets/images/readme-images/lighthouse.png" alt="Lighthouse performance report"><br><br>